545ch4/flippie/README.md

 <img src="https://github.com/545ch4/flippie/raw/master/board/docs/flipdot.png" alt="flip-dot solenoid schematic" title="flip-dot solenoid schematic" width="400px" />

 ### BROSE flip-dot

 Most BROSE flip-dots are equipped with an [origial FP2800A (or clone)](https://reaktor23.org/_media/projects/flipdot/fp2800-datasheet.pdf) decoder driver as column-selector.
 It drives one line addressed by 5-bits (A0, A1, A2, B1 and B2) in the direction of D (GND or +VS).
 Based on the truth-table, 28 independent column-lines can be driven.

-The address lines (ADDR1..ADDR8) are compared to an DIP-switch on each module using a 74HC688.
-The ADDR8 line also drives the ENABLE pin of the FP2800A.
+The address lines (ADDR1..ADDR8) are compared to an DIP-switch on each module using a 74HCT688.
+The output of that comparison drives the ENABLE pin of the FP2800A (through a discrete inverter).

 All data and address lines are at 24V logic level.
-The +VS line should be current limited to 350-400 mA, because the coils and/or the FP2800A may blow at higher current.
+The VS line should be current limited to 350-400 mA, because the coils and/or the FP2800A may blow at higher current.

+I did a reverse engineering of the 24V logic at the BROSE display just for illustration.
+Download as [PDF](https://github.com/545ch4/flippie/raw/master/board/docs/brose_24v_logic.pdf) or [Eagle SCH](https://github.com/545ch4/flippie/raw/master/board/docs/brose_24v_logic.sch).

 ### BROSE 60-pin connector